Chappaqua Central School District

-The Chappaqua Central School District is a K-12 public school district serving students in Chappaqua, New York, Millwood, as well as parts of Pleasantville, and Mount Kisco.
+The Chappaqua Central School District is a K-12 public school district in Westchester County, New York.

+It includes the village of Chappaqua, New York and the census-designated place of Millwood.
+The district has much of New Castle Town and portions of Mount Pleasant Town.

 The current superintendent of schools is Dr. Christine Ackerman.
-Chappaqua Central School District is ranked 40th Best School District in the United States by Niche.
+Chappaqua Central School District is ranked 53rd Best School District in the United States by Niche.